mozman/dxfwrite/doc/dxfengine.rst

            second alignpoint because horizontal alignment FIT, ALIGN, BASELINE_MIDDLE is not supported.

-    :param string text: the text to display
+    :param str text: the text to display
     :param insert: insert point (xy- or xyz-tuple), z-axis is 0 by default
     :param float linespacing: linespacing in percent of height, 1.5 = 150% =
         1+1/2 lines